 For snorkeling, water shoes are essential.
 They will protect you from coral cuttings and potentially poisonous fish hidden on the ground.
 For personal comfort, you can bring your own mask and snorkel in your size.
 And why not also bring an underwater camera to capture your aquatic encounters?

 Surfers will find in Tahiti many of the most impressive spots in the world.
 The waves are hollow and reefs cover the bottom.
 In addition to water shoes, wearing a helmet is essential.

 For Scuba Diving

 Certified divers should not forget their diving certificate.
 They will have to present it in the clubs on the various islands.
 Because of the 24-hour delay before taking a flight, we recommend that you dive the day after your arrival on an island.
-In case of cancellation due to bad weather or damage, you will be able to postpone your dive to the next day.
+In case of cancellation due to bad weather or damage, you will be able to postpone your dive in Tahiti to the next day.

 For the Rest: Travel Light!

 The climate is tropical in French Polynesia, so you won’t have to fill your suitcases with tons of clothes.
 Moreover, the stores in Tahiti are not lacking in anything and you will easily be able to make last minute purchases (especially flip-flops).